jubilant48/jubilant48/README.md

 -->

 - 🔭 I’m currently working on Billiant and Flipper projects
-- 🌱 I’m currently learning Swift, RxSwift
+- 🌱 I’m currently learning SwiftUI
 - 📫 How to reach me <a href="mailto:korncl48@gmail.com">korncl48@gmail.com</a></p>